Is Interoperability the Future of Healthcare?

 Why is interoperability important in healthcare?

-Interoperability is crucial because it allows seamless data exchange, improving patient care, enhancing operational efficiency, and enabling better decision-making by healthcare providers.
+Interoperability in healthcare is crucial because it allows seamless data exchange, improves patient care, enhances operational efficiency, and enables better decision-making by healthcare providers.

 Why are healthcare organizations concerned with interoperability?